Karen Stack Chief Logistics Officer, Army & Air Force Exchange Service

 In the last 10 years, the Exchange benefit has provided $3.5 billion in earnings for critical military Quality-of-Life programs such as outfitting more than 600,000 Warfighters at cost annually, providing school meal support for Department of Defense Education Activity facilities overseas and delivering needed services to locations impacted by natural disasters.

-Stack’s position is commensurate in rank to a member of the Senior Executive Service.
-Stack oversees global distribution and transportation operations, including nine distribution centers and the 11th-largest private retail fleet in the U.S. She is also responsible for logistics in Contingency Operations, providing essential support and a lifeline to America for Warfighters deployed to remote and austere locations worldwide.
-Stack is also the Executive Champion for Able, Believe, Lead, Empower (ABLE), the Exchange’s disabilities employment awareness Special Emphasis Program.
+French’s position is commensurate in rank to a member of the Senior Executive Service.
+He oversees global distribution and transportation operations, including nine distribution centers and the 13th-largest private retail fleet in the U.S. He is also responsible for logistics in Contingency Operations, providing essential support and a lifeline to America for Warfighters deployed to remote and austere locations worldwide.
+French is also the Executive Champion for Nation’s Network, the Exchange American Indian/Alaska Native Special Emphasis Program.

 The Exchange operates more than 5,000 facilities, including department and convenience stores, restaurants, malls, movie theaters, gas stations and other specialty retail businesses on military installations.
 The Exchange’s operations span 50 states, four U.S. territories and more than 30 countries.
 Additionally, the Exchange Credit Program manages a $2.2 billion credit card receivables portfolio.